 Canopy Trees

-Tall trees, including Appalachian basswood. white ash and northern red oak tower over other trees in the Southern Appalachian Rich Cove Forest.
+Tall trees, including Appalachian basswood. white ash and northern red oak tower over other trees in the Cove Forest.
 Tuliptree and sugar maple, which can also grow very tall, are also present, but rarely abundant unless the site was disturbed in the past.
 Together these trees form a closed, shady canopy.
 This combination of trees also indicates that the soils may be enriched with calcium, potassium, and other nutrient minerals.

 Understory Trees